mamedev/roadmap/README.md

 ======================
 As told, already started adding BGFX library, that also contain NanoVG library that makes nice GUI creation easier.
 Also there is NanoSVG providing easy usage of SVG which can help with loading custom things for GUI, including parts of layout.
 Thing is VG is of Vector Graphics so it means that all is written in one vector space and scaled on screen so there are no issues drawing it on different resolutions.
 This part will require some time that is for sure, but first we need to upgrade our video output and make this part possible to develop.
 Note that BGFX as lib can use SDL2/OpenGL, DX9 and DX11, it supports various platforms ( more info at https://github.com/bkaradzic/bgfx )

-* SDL2 video should be 1st class citizen for MAME so we actually need to break OSD better and make video modular as well.
+* <stike>SDL2 video should be 1st class citizen for MAME so we actually need to break OSD better and make video modular as well.</strike>
-* Need to add more modern ways of communicating with hardware like XAudio2.
+* <strike>Need to add more modern ways of communicating with hardware like XAudio2. </strike>
 * We would need to add audio support for inputs and for 5.1 or more outputs.
-* UI need to be multilanguage and externaly defined layouts so skins can be provided by 3rd party  adding a way to access usage instructions form mame itself
+* <strike>UI need to be multilanguage</strike> and externaly defined layouts so skins can be provided by 3rd party  adding a way to access usage instructions form mame itself
 * separate rendering and window handling

 On desktop platforms users are more to use GUI then start emu from command line or use internal gui of ours.
 There are two ways.
 We can make internal gui fancy (including menu bar) and go that way, or stick with QT as way of providing UI for us.
 Both have their pros and cons.
 Thing is that if we move to unique output lib and use nanovg and nanosvg, we can even do a nice portable debugger on it and remove need for it, but it's not going to be easy in any of two cases.
 So for now I would leave options open.
 Monitor emulation multi-platform (BGFX should enable this with portable shaders).